olehmisar/haxilium/README.md

 # Haxilium
+> __WARNING.
+This npm package is written in TypeScript.
+If you want to use older version which is written in JavaScript run__ `npm install haxilium@0.7.1`

 Haxball Headless API Framework for easy and organized development.
 Haxilium requires TypeScript to work.
 This provides strict typechecking and helps to avoid a lot of bugs on compile time.

 ```ts